EXCLUSIVE-U.S. weighs measures in response to Iran fuel shipment to Venezuela -source

 The shipment marks the latest sign of cooperation between the Iran and Venezuela.
 Starting last month, several flights from Tehran have brought materials to Venezuela to help it restart the catalytic cracking unit at its 310,000 barrel-per-day Cardon refinery, drawing U.S. condemnation.

-Venezuela's 1.3 million-bpd refining network has all but collapsed due to under-investment and lack of maintenance in recent years under the socialist Maduro.
+Venezuela's 1.3 million-bpd refining network has all but collapsed due to under-investment and lack of maintenance.

-Last year, the United States imposed sanctions on state oil company Petroleos de Venezuela (PDVSA) as part of Trump administration efforts to oust Maduro, whose 2018 re-election was considered a sham by most Western countries.
+Last year, the United States imposed sanctions on PDVSA as part of Trump administration efforts to oust Maduro, whose 2018 re-election was considered a sham by most Western countries.

 The United States and dozens of other nations recognized opposition leader Juan Guaido as interim president last year.
-But Maduro, who calls Guaido a U.S. puppet, remains in power, backed by Venezuela's military as well as Russia, China, Cuba and Iran.

-Some U.S. officials have said this has been a growing source of frustration for Trump.
+But Maduro, who calls Guaido a U.S. puppet, remains in power, backed by Venezuela's military as well as Russia, China, Cuba and Iran - a growing source of frustration for Trump, according to some U.S. officials.

 The United States also maintains punishing sanctions on Iran aimed at containing its regional power in the Middle East, measures that were re-imposed after Trump pulled out of an international nuclear deal with Tehran.